What’s the Pomodoro Technique and how can it help you get more done?

 The holy grail of productivity is to: get more of the right results done in less time with less effort and fewer resources.

 For many people in organisations, this is the unspoken expectation of working smart – and being a good employee.
-And if you’re self-employed, the key to sleeping soundly at night satisfied with your day.
+And if you’re self-employed, the key to sleeping soundly at night is satisfied with your day.

 The Work Smart Rating